-My dream is he will accept the gifts offered as a hope that he is still worthy of a life of joy and respect again.
+My dream is he will accept the gifts offered as a hope that he is still worthy of a life of joy and self-respect again.
 That he will go back out into the world and take that shovel back.
 Take it and dig his way out of this darkness into the light of true joy and happiness.

 Hostile and aggressive.”a bull-necked, belligerent old man”

 He (or she) doesn’t have to be old though.
 Or Green.
 Or Lou Ferrigno.